ib-ruby/simple-monitor/README.md

 ```
-There is an overview of all accloated Contract-Positions
+In Addition, there is an overview of all allocated Contract-Positions
 ```
  TWS-Host: localhost: 4002 Status: Connected Depot: [_________] [ Select Account ] Contracts Refresh Disconnect